drobie22/RSS-Reborn-Installer/README.md

 #### If you encounter a problem not listed:

-Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your log (found in the directory: `C:\Users\yourusername\AppData\Local\Temp`, where yourusername is the name of your windows user).
+Please submit an [issue](https://github.com/drobie22/RSS-Reborn-Installer/issues) with your latest log (found in your KSP directory inside `\Logs\RSSRebornInstallerLogs`.
 The log will look something like `Setup Log 2024-07-15 #001.txt`.

 ## Future Updates

 - Support for downloading deferred rendering, user-downloaded and automated installation.
 - Support for retrieving files from other releases, not just the latest.
 - Support for downloading MTE.
-- Installer can automatically back up your GameData folder and compress it in case of failure.
+- Installer will automatically back up your GameData folder and compress it in case of failure.
-- Increased checks and validations after download and install.
+- Local caching of files to speed up installation time

 ## Credits